Trump fires FBI Director James Comey over email investigation

 "You are hereby terminated and removed from office, effective immediately," Trump told Comey in a personally signed letter obtained by NBC News.

+The FBI has been investigating allegations that people involved with Trump's presidential campaign had undisclosed ties to Russia.
+But during a brief meeting with NBC News in the Oval Office, Trump said the Russia wasn't a factor in his decision.

+Trump said that while he'd had concerns about Comey for some time, it was the FBI's "clarification" of Comey's inaccurate Senate testimony last week about Hillary Clinton's use of a private email server that raised new questions about the director's competence and judgment.

-"While I greatly appreciate your informing me, on three occasions, that I am not under investigation, I nevertheless concur with the judgment of the Department of Justice that you are not able to effectively lead the Bureau," the president wrote.
+In his letter to Comey, the president wrote: "While I greatly appreciate your informing me, on three occasions, that I am not under investigation, I nevertheless concur with the judgment of the Department of Justice that you are not able to effectively lead the Bureau."

 "The FBI is one of our Nation's most cherished and respected institutions and today will mark a new beginning for our crown jewel of law enforcement," the statement quoted Trump as saying.